Fleet Anti-terrorism Security Team Company Central (FASTCENT) Conducts Tactical Combat Casualty Care Training

 |0

-This work, Fleet Anti-terrorism Security Team Company Central (FASTCENT) Conducts Tactical Combat Casualty Care Training [Image 5 of 5], by SGT Julio Hernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fleet Anti-terrorism Security Team Company Central (FASTCENT) Conducts Tactical Combat Casualty Care Training [Image 5 of 5], by PO2 Michael Polk, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.